DragonMinded/smartoutlet/README.md

 * APC AP7900 (Uses SNMP interface)
 * APC AP7901 (Uses SNMP interface)
 * Synaccess NP-02 (Uses SNMP interface)
+* Synaccess NP-08 (Uses SNMP interface)
 * Synaccess NP-02B (Uses HTTP interface)
+* Synaccess NP-05B (Uses HTTP interface, not tested!)
+* Synaccess NP-08B (Uses HTTP interface, not tested!)

 Note that it is most-likely trivial to add support for other models of the same manufacturer.
-Namely, The NP-08 and NP-05 line of PDUs from Synaccess are likely identical save for outlet limits enforced in code.
-However, I don't have them to test so I haven't added them.
+Note also that support has been added for the NP-05B and NP-08B models by Synaccess, but I do not have any units to test with.
+They should, however, work in theory.
 Note also that if you have a PDU that works via standard SNMP you can use the "SNMP" generic outlet and provide the read and update MIBs as well as the on and off values.

 ## CLI